-It’s worth noting that you will need to claim your bonus through your solicitor or conveyancer, which may be subject to a maximum fee of £50 plus VAT.
+It’s worth noting you need to claim your bonus through your solicitor or conveyancer before completion, but after exchange of contracts, which might be subject to a maximum fee of £50 plus VAT.

 How the figures add up if you save the maximum allowed under the scheme

 The interest rates on Help to Buy ISAs will vary and will be set by each provider.

 You won’t earn interest on your government bonus unlike a lifetime ISA because you don’t actually get the money until you buy your property.

 When you get your bonus, it’s calculated using the money you’ve saved, and the interest built up while your account has been open.

 Switching between different Help to Buy ISA providers?

 You’ll be able to switch from one provider to another whenever you like as interest rates change to get the best deal.
 Provided the recipient ISA provider accepts the transfer.